 Salt (& other toppings) – Use kosher salt or coarse salt or, try cinnamon sugar, jalapeno cheese, everything bagel seasoning, or sesame seeds.
 Make them to order to please every palate!

 How to Make Soft Pretzels

-- PREPARE DOUGH This is a typical yeast dough and can be made in a stand mixer.
-After the dough has risen, divide into 8 equal parts.
+- Prepare The Pretzel Dough: This is a typical yeast dough and can be made in a stand mixer.

-- BOIL Gently lower into boiling water for several seconds.
+- Baking Soda Bath: Gently lower into boiling water for several seconds.